DNXLabs/terraform-aws-log-exporter/README.md

 # terraform-aws-log-exporter

-terraform-aws-log-exporter creates a lambda function that :
+Terraform-aws-log-exporter  is a module that creates a lambda function that :
 - Export on the AWS account and region its deployed, every 4 hours,For each log group If it has the tag ExportToS3=true, and The last export was more than 24 hours ago creates an export task to the S3_BUCKET defined, and Save the current timestamp in an SSM parameter.

-This module creates:
+This module creates :
  - A lambda function
  - A bucket to receive the logs
  - A Cloudwatch to export the logs